TStalnaker44/boms_away_study/data_analysis/README.md

 You can store multiple files in this format.
 The scripts are smart enough to use the date information to determine the most recent file and use it for processing.

-When the provided CSV file is converted into a more readable JSON, the tool also automatically filters out partial or incomplete survey responses.
+When the provided CSV file is converted into a more-readable JSON, the tool also automatically filters out partial or incomplete survey responses.
 You should notice two new files generated in the `files` directory: `completers_MM_DD_YY.json` and `sanitized_MM_DD_YY.json`.  `completers` contains all the information from the CSV export, including PII and contact information.  `sanitized` on the other hand has all content marked as PII removed as well as removing all responses identified as invalid (see `invalid.txt`).
 These files are safe to upload to public repositories or replication packages.
 By default, this repository's `.gitignore` is set to filter out both the `data` and `completer` type files.
 They can be safely stored locally without fear of accidentally pushing them to remote.

 ### Required files
 The survey infrastructure package is designed to work out of the box as much as possible, but does require some manual set-up.
 A few files are required before the program can run successfully.
 We now explore each required file.

 #### questions.json
 Should be placed at the top-level of your survey folder.
 This file is used to specify the survey sections, question ids, question text, question types, and other relevant information.
 The structure you provide will also inform how your data JSON files will be created.
 Within the Qualtrics system, navigate to the "Survey" tab of your survey and click on `"Tools" > "Import/Export" > "Export Survey"` to download a `*.qsf` file of your survey's structure.
 Place this file within your survey's `files` directory.
 Now run the `createQuestionsJson.py` script to generate the `questions.json` file for your survey.
-You will need to set the `SURVEYS` and `OVERWRITE` parameters for your usecase.
-The generated file will contain the basic structure of the questions in your survey, but it may need to be amended based on additional context. **Important: questions eliciting Personally Identifiable Information (PII) which needs to be sanitized from the output must be marked with the `contains_pii` field.** Full details of the structure of this file are included below.
+You will need to set the `SURVEYS` and `OVERWRITE` parameters for your usecase: `SURVEYS` should be a list of all survey directories to be processed, and `OVERWRITE` indicates whether existing output files should be overwritten.
+The generated file will contain the basic structure of the questions in your survey, but it may need to be amended based on additional context. **Important: questions eliciting Personally Identifiable Information (PII) which needs to be sanitized from the output must be marked with the `contains_pii` field.** Full details of the structure of the `questions.json` file are included below.

 You should not include an initial question asking for user consent in your `questions.json`